- ASU Hosts Nozzle Maker Workshop

 - Friday, 29 September 2017 17:17

 On September 20th, Hurricane Maria made landfall over Puerto Rico and devastated the island.
-Weeks later, communications and basic necessities have still not been restored.
+Months later, communications and basic necessities have still not been fully restored.
 It will likely take months to restore a sense of normalcy and years to fully recover.
+Many of the laboratories have lost all of their samples during the subsequent power outages and are now contaminated with mold.
+It will take several months to restore the labs and will negatively impact the projects of many UPR researchers.

 In response to this disaster, BioXFEL has created 2 new programs to assist our friends and colleagues of Puerto Rico.